Holly Dickens Headshot

 4 Credits

 This is an embedded systems architecture and design course.
-Microprocessor, as well as system level design principles will be analyzed from both a hardware and software perspective.
+Microprocessor, as well as system-level design principles, are analyzed from both a hardware and software perspective.
 Assembly language and C are used to develop software applications for a 32-bit embedded processor.
-Application software emphasizes interrupt driven operation and peripheral interfacing.
+Application software emphasizes interrupt-driven operation and peripheral interfacing.
 A hardware description language is used to design and debug embedded components for an FPGA-based system.
-During the course’s laboratory component, students will be design and debug hardware and software systems, evaluate design trade-offs and choose the best design solution, and perform functional and timing analysis of an embedded system.
-Student must register for BOTH the Lecture and Laboratory components of this course.
+During the course’s laboratory component, students design and debug hardware and software systems, evaluate design trade-offs, and choose the best design solution, and perform functional and timing analysis of an embedded system.
+Students must register for BOTH the Lecture and Laboratory components of this course.